shomiller/shomiller.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: homiller-cv.pdf # you can also use external links here
-description: A hypertext version of my curriculum vitae.
-A classic PDF version can be downloaded at the link above.
+description: A brief, hypertext version of my curriculum vitae.
+A classic PDF version (including a full list of publications and talks given) can be downloaded at the link above.
 toc:
   sidebar: left
 ---